Program Director, MTaPS Program

 Aboagye-Nyame also held senior leadership and management positions on the USAID-funded Strengthening Pharmaceutical Systems (SPS), Supply Chain Management System (SCMS) Project, and RPM Plus programs, including Technical Deputy Director and then Program Director of the $229 million SPS program.
 He has direct knowledge of country challenges—prior to joining MSH, he spent over 10 years with Ghana’s Ministry of Health, serving as a Deputy Program Manager of the Ghana National Drugs Program, a five-year, $8 million pharmaceutical systems strengthening project and the Head of the Procurement Unit of the Ghana Ministry of Health.

-Aboagye-Nyame holds an MSc in pharmaceutical analysis and quality control and an MBA in finance.
-He is a fellow of the West Africa Postgraduate College of Pharmacists, and the Ghana College of Pharmacists.
+Aboagye-Nyame holds a Bachelor of Pharmacy, an MSc in pharmaceutical analysis and quality control and an MBA in finance.
+He is the current chair of People that Deliver, a global coalition dedicated to workforce development in health supply chain management.
+Aboagye-Nyame is also a fellow of the West Africa Postgraduate College of Pharmacists and the Ghana College of Pharmacists.